dnlbowers/battleships/README.md

 1. This will bring you to the project "Deploy" tab.
 From here, navigate to the **settings tab** and scroll down to the **"Config Vars" section**.
 1. **Click** the button labelled **"Reveal Config Vars"** and **enter** the **"key" as port**, the **"value" as 8000** and **click** the **"add"** button.
 1. Scroll down to the **buildpacks section of the settings page** and click the button labeled **" add buildpack," select "Python," and click "Save Changes"**.
 1. **Repeat step 11 but** this time **add "node.js" instead of python**.
-The buildpacks must be in the correct order.
+   * ***IMPORTANT*** The buildpacks must be in the correct order.
 If node.js is listed first under this section, you can click on python and drag it upwards to change it to the first buildpack in the list.
 1. Scroll back to the top of the settings page, and **navigate to the "Deploy" tab.**
 1. From the deploy tab **select Github as the deployment method**.
 1. **Confirm** you want to **connect to GitHub**.
 1. **Search** for the **repository name** and **click** the **connect** button next to the intended repository.
-1. From the bottom of the deploy page **select your preferred deployment type** by:
+1. From the bottom of the deploy page **select your preferred deployment type** by follow one of the below steps:
-   * Clicking either "Enable Automatic Deploys" for automatic deployment when you push updates to Github. or ....
+   * Clicking either "Enable Automatic Deploys" for automatic deployment when you push updates to Github.
    * Select the correct branch for deployment from the drop-down menu and click the "Deploy Branch" button for manual deployment.